maxkatzmann/Hipe/README.md

 * An edge between items of the same color will also have this color
 * When saving a drawing as Ipe or SVG a folder called `output` will be created where Hipe was launched.
 The drawing will be saved as SVG or Ipe file using the current timestamp as filename.
 * The undo functionality is pretty rough.
 Sometimes Hipe adds some intermediate steps when drawing, which means you might have to undo multiple times until certain actions are actually undone.
+* The snapping performance is not good at the moment, which is why the feature is turned off by default.
+Just enabled it shortly when you want to snap something. ;)

 # Known Issues
 * Tk does not seem to recognize mouse scroll events in macOS High Sierra or later.